Spiking Neural Networks Need High Frequency Information: Methods

 \section{Methods}

-In this section, we first present a theoretical analysis of the frequency properties of spiking neurons, , proving they act as low-pass filters at the network level despite spike trains being all-pass.
+In this section, we first present a theoretical analysis of the frequency properties of spiking neurons.
+We show that, although the raw output spike trains of spiking neurons appear spectrally all‑pass due to their impulse‑shaped spike waveform, the resulting high‑frequency components are merely superficial and cannot be propagated through the network.
+In fact, spiking neurons act as low‑pass filters at the network level.
 This is a fundamental problem that has been overlooked in previous works.
-Building on this insight, we probe the importance of high-frequency information in Spiking Transformers through Max-Former, which strategically employs high-pass operators (Max-Pooling and DWC) to avoid feature degradation.
+Building on this insight, we probe the importance of high-frequency information in SNNs through Max-Former, which strategically employs high-pass operators (Max-Pool and DWC) to restore high-frequency details and avoid feature degradation.